topdan/www/ruby-on-rails/custom-mailing-lists.html.md

 ### [Griddler Setup](#griddler)

 [The griddler gem](https://github.com/thoughtbot/griddler) smooths the process of receiving emails from third-party services such as Mandrill, SendGrid, Mailgun, and Postmark.
-I prefer Mandrill since its interface is simple yet powerful, and it's based in my home of Atlanta, GA.
+I prefer Mandrill's simple but powerful interface, and MailChimp being my neighbor in Atlanta doesn't hurt.

 First, add griddler and [griddler's mandrill adapter](https://github.com/wingrunr21/griddler-mandrill) to your Gemfile and run `bundle install`